powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 If `false`, simulation allows HVDC lines to immediately adapt to the new angles.

-The value 'true' is typically used to use a loadFlow to simulate an N-K contingency after a loadflow has previously been run.
+The value 'true' is typically used to use a load flow to simulate an N-K contingency after a load flow has previously been run.

 The default value is `false`.
 This parameter can be overridden by the security analysis parameter with same name.